webmohit28/namste-react/README.md

  # Redux Toolkit
   - Install @reduxjs/toolkit and react-redux
-  - Build our store
+  - Build our store - configure the store by using configureStore() from rtk
-  - Connect our store to our app
+  - Connect our store to our app by using Provider (with store={} props) from react-redux
-  - Slice (cartSlice)
+  - Slice (cartSlice) - by using createSlice() from rtk
-  - dispatch(action)
+  - dispatch(action) - useDispatch - dispatch the reducer function
-  - Selector
+  - Selector -  how to subsribe the store by using selector useSelector()

 # Types of testing (devloper)